sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

  `undefined` in JavaScript?**
     - `null` is a value that represents the intentional absence of any object value, while `undefined` indicates a variable that has been declared but hasn't been assigned any value.

+***REACT***

+Sure, here's a list of 20 React interview questions for fresher positions in India, along with brief answers:

+1. **What is React?**
+   React is a JavaScript library for building user interfaces.
+It allows developers to create reusable UI components and efficiently update and render UI elements.

+2. **What is JSX?**
+   JSX (JavaScript XML) is a syntax extension for JavaScript used with React.
+It allows you to write HTML-like code in your JavaScript files.

+3. **What are components in React?**
+   Components are the building blocks of React applications.
+They are reusable UI elements that encapsulate logic and rendering.

+4. **What is the difference between functional and class components?**
+   Functional components are written as functions and utilize React Hooks for state management, while class components use ES6 classes and have lifecycle methods.

+5. **What are React props?**
+   Props (short for properties) are a way to pass data from parent to child components in React.

+6. **What is state in React?**
+   State is a JavaScript object that stores component-specific data that can change over time and trigger re-rendering.

+7. **What is the significance of the "virtual DOM" in React?**
+   The virtual DOM is a concept where React creates a lightweight representation of the actual DOM in memory.
+It allows React to efficiently update and render only the necessary changes to the real DOM.

+8. **Explain the concept of React Hooks.**
+   React Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
+They provide a way to manage state and side effects without using class components.

+9. **What is the purpose of the useEffect hook?**
+   The `useEffect` hook is used to manage side effects in functional components, like data fetching, DOM manipulation, and subscriptions.

+10. **What is the role of the useState hook?**
+    The `useState` hook allows functional components to manage local state.

+11. **What is prop drilling?**
+    Prop drilling is a situation where props are passed through multiple levels of nested components to reach a deeply nested child component, even if the intermediate components do not need the prop.

+12. **Explain the concept of component lifecycle in class components.**
+    Class components have lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` that allow you to perform actions at different stages of a component's life.

+13. **What is the purpose of the `key` prop when rendering lists of elements?**
+    The `key` prop is used to help React identify which items in a list have changed, been added, or been removed.
+It aids in efficient list rendering and updates.

+14. **What is the React Router?**
+    React Router is a library that provides routing capabilities to a React application, allowing you to create single-page applications with multiple views and URLs.

+15. **How can you optimize the performance of a React application?**
+    Performance optimization can be achieved by implementing techniques like using the `shouldComponentUpdate` method, using the `React.memo` higher-order component, and code splitting.

+16. **What is Redux?**
+    Redux is a state management library for JavaScript applications, commonly used with React.
+It provides a centralized store for managing application state.

+17. **What is the purpose of the `connect` function in Redux?**
+    The `connect` function is used to connect a React component to the Redux store, allowing the component to access state and dispatch actions.

+18. **What are controlled and uncontrolled components in React?**
+    Controlled components are components whose form elements (like input fields) are controlled by React state.
+Uncontrolled components manage their own state internally.

+19. **Explain the concept of "lifting state up."**
+    Lifting state up involves moving the state from a child component to a parent component in order to share that state among multiple child components.

+20. **What is the significance of the `key` prop when rendering lists of elements?**
+    The `key` prop is used by React to efficiently update and re-render lists of elements.
+It helps React identify which items have changed, been added, or been removed in a list.

+Remember that interview questions can vary in depth and complexity, so while these brief answers provide an overview, it's important to thoroughly understand the concepts and be prepared to discuss them in more detail during interviews.